hanpham32/easya-hackathon/README.md

 If given more time, we can improve the UI, deploy backend server for services like storage, NFT collection, set up git repository for workshops.

 ## Roadmap:
+We want our platform to be providing contents for diverse blockchain ecosystems (e.g. Sui, Polkadot L0 and parachains, etc.), and be the leading education platform tailored for developer learning experience.

 - Finish the implementation for rewarding system, repository server, and app API endpoints.
 - Collaborate with blockchain protocols to onboard workshop contents.
 - The ability to write and create contents for workshop and earn rewards for teaching.

+### Footnote:
+Our inspiration comes from [CodeCrafter](https://codecrafters.io/)